itsdfish/QuantumEpisodicMemory.jl/docs/src/parameter_estimation.md

 ## Generate Data

-In the code block below, we will create a model object and generate 2 simulated responses from 100 simulated subjects for a total of 200 responses.
-For this model, we assume that the probability of a true preference state RR is relatively high, and the probability of other preference states decreases as they become more difference from RR:
+In the code block below, we generate simulated data for parameter estimation.
+The first portion of the code block generates a `NamedTuple` of the parameters.
+Next, the parameters are passed to the `GQEM` model constructor.
+Finally, we generate responses from 100 trials per condition and combine the data inputs into a `Tuple` named data.

 ```julia
 parms = (